Decatur Criminal Law Attorney

 Juvenile law: Governed mainly by state law, juvenile law generally encompasses two broad areas of delinquency and deprivation.
 Delinquency addresses crimes are committed by children under 17, whereas deprivation responds to concerns over treatment and welfare of minor children.

-Contact a skilled criminal law attorney in Atlanta
+Contact a skilled criminal law attorney in Decatur

-Providing aggressive legal defense in Atlanta, Jim Michael is an Atlanta criminal attorney defending the rights and liberty of clients charged with felony, misdemeanor, traffic, and other crimes.
+Providing aggressive legal defense in Decatur, Jim Michael is an Decatur criminal attorney defending the rights and liberty of clients charged with felony, misdemeanor, traffic, and other crimes.
 Call 404-857-4059 or contact Jim online or to set up a free consultation to discuss your case.

 We offer dedicated legal service to the following counties in Georgia: